 The IRB will meet at least four times a year (once a quarter) and as needed to review proposals, review progress reports, generate committee activity reports, or conduct business as deemed appropriate by the members of the committee.
 A calendar of meeting dates will be published at the beginning of the academic year.
 Minutes will be kept of all IRB meetings documenting actions taken, the vote on actions taken, a synopsis of discussions of controversial issues, the reasons for requiring alterations/disapproval in proposals, and members present at the meeting.
-All correspondence between the IRB and investigators shall be retained in the committee files that are located in the Office of the Associate Vice-President for Academic Affairs, Room 201 Bibb Graves Hall.
+All correspondence between the IRB and investigators shall be retained in the committee files that are located in the Office of the Vice Provost, Room 201 Bibb Graves Hall.
 All records shall be retained for at least 3 years and records relating to research which is conducted shall be retained for at least 3 years after completion of the research [45 CFR 46.115].

 1. Exempt Application

 To apply for exemption from IRB review, the investigator must complete one copy of the IRB application form (see Appendix A), a copy of the research proposal, and attach a copy of the informed consent and/or the questionnaire to be used (if any).
 There are no deadlines for submission of an exemption application.

 2. Expedited Application

 To apply for expedited review, the investigator must complete one copy of the IRB application form (see Appendix A), a copy of the research proposal, and attach a copy of the informed consent and/or the questionnaire to be used (if any).
 There are no deadlines for submission of an expedited application.